rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-16-installing-development-builds.md

 So this is really for people who are comfortable switching between versions and running factory resets, and who can put things back when a build breaks something.
-If that's not you, it's fine to wait for the release; the fix will land there soon enough.
+If that's not you, I'd wait for the release; the fix will land there soon enough.

 ## The short version